chrisoldwood/NetDDE/ReadMe.txt

 requests.
 EXCEL in particular likes to request many other formats before falling back to CF_TEXT,

-If the DDE server does not send back an inital value when creating an advise loop (EXCEL does this) you can force this by checking "Request Initial Value".
+If the DDE server does not send back an initial value when creating an advise loop (EXCEL does this) you can force this by checking "Request Initial Value".
-If this is not checked the NetDDE Client will immediately advise the client with the "Default Value" to show that no inital value has been sent.
+If this is not checked the NetDDE Client will immediately advise the client with the "Default Value" to show that no initial value has been sent.
 This should not be enabled for some DDE servers (TWINDDE in particular) as it can cause the real DDE server to lock up if a request is made straight after an advise start.